-Before you are recommended this surgical intervention for treating a carotid obstruction, you will need to undergo a series of diagnostic tests and procedures which will help us properly evaluate the condition of your blood vessels.
+Before you are recommended this surgical intervention for treating a carotid obstruction, you will need to undergo a series of diagnostic tests and procedures at the California Heart & Lung Surgery Center which will help us properly evaluate the condition of your blood vessels.
 This way, you will be guided towards the most effective and safe treatment approach.

 Once you are deemed eligible for undergoing carotid endarterectomy, the date of your surgery will be set.
 The first step of the intervention is anesthesia.
 It can be performed under local or general anesthesia, depending on your overall health and preference.
 An incision is then made in your neck and the deposits of plaque, which obstruct your carotid artery are carefully removed.
 A natural graft (a piece of vein collected from another region of your body) or a stent is subsequently inserted through the blood vessel to prevent its narrowing.
 Finally, your incision is securely closed with several stitches and the wound is covered with a sterile dressing.